 Indoor soccer.
 Like in futsal, the ball size for indoor soccer is number 4.
 It's covered with felt or suede.
 However, indoor soccer balls are typically bouncier than they are in futsal.

 Five-a-side soccer.
-Five-v-five soccer, or even if you played seven-v-seven, is played with slightly different rules from regular soccer but it is still played with the standard soccer ball.
+Five-v-five soccer, or even if you played seven-v-seven, is played with slightly different rules from regular soccer but it is still played with the standard soccer ball, size 5.

 If you'd like another way to get a perspective on the different sizes of youth soccer balls you can watch this short video produced by DICKSTM Sporting Goods.
 Interestingly, they skipped over size 2 soccer balls.
 Perhaps it's because they don't sell that size?